patricktobias86/nuxt-telegram-mini-app/CONTRIBUTING.md

 ### Manual Deployment

-1. Build the project: `npm run build`
+1. Build the project: `npm run generate`
 2. Deploy the `dist` folder to your hosting provider
 3. Configure redirects for SPA routing